-This picture, of an Inuit girl and her friend in Pangnirtung, Nunavut, Northern Canada, and the picture on the cover of this month's issue of World Nutrition, of three girls of the Awajún community of Nuevo Tutino, Perú, for me shows what public health nutrition is all about.
+This picture, of an Inuit girl and her friend in Pangnirtung, Nunavut, Northern Canada, for me shows what public health nutrition is all about.
 For me and the team I have been proud and privileged to work with over 30 years at CINE at McGill University, good nutrition is simply part of the good life well led.